The quintessential indoor cycling kit solution for the serious e-racer

 The most important aspect of any cycling short, apart from the fit, is the chamois and Nopinz has incorporated a pad that makes the indoor experience more comfortable.
 Those who've spent many an hour riding on the best turbo trainers or one of the best exercise bikes will know that, while regular outdoor bib shorts are fine for indoor use, they can easily become drenched in sweat, which can cause saddle sores and other nasty rashes.

 To counteract this, Nopinz has used an indoor-specific chamois, compliments of Dolomiti Pads, for greater comfort and support, given the demanding nature of e-racing and the efforts required to put in top results.
 Over 20 pad variations were tested but the Gallio option performed best across both men's and women's test protocols.
 After spending just over 30 hours in the saddle on Zwift I can vouch for the pad's impressive comfort.

 In terms of performance, the SubZero race suit's effect on my riding has been markedly evident - especially during the Zwift Racing League and Thursday WTRL TTTs.
-Not only does it taking me longer to build up a sweat, but my heart rate is also noticeably lower than without it, building up progressively rather than spiking immediately and staying high throughout.
+Not only does it take me longer to build up a sweat, but my heart rate is also noticeably lower than without it, building up progressively rather than spiking immediately and staying high throughout.
 The built-in airconditioner-like effect of the perforated fabric also helps nullify overheating even when using it sans the gel packs; Nopinz has also punted it for use outside in hot-weather climates.

 Unfortunately, the gel packs won't last an entire race and you'll need to plan your race or workout accordingly as they can take anywhere between 20-30 minutes to melt.
 That said, it's worth getting an extra set gel packs so you can swap them out quickly during race.